JonasKemmer/AliasFinder/README.md

-# The Alias Finder
+# The AliasFinder

-The Alias Finder is a Python script for uncomplicated alias testing based on the method introduced by [Dawson & Fabrycky (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...722..937D/abstract).
+The AliasFinder is a Python script for uncomplicated alias testing based on the method introduced by [Dawson & Fabrycky (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...722..937D/abstract).
 It provides publication quality plots.
 The original method is coupled with a Monte-Carlo approach to evaluate also the impact of noise on the data.

 ## Requirements
-The Alias Finder is written in Python 3 and should run with a standard [Anaconda distribution](https://www.anaconda.com/distribution/).
+The AliasFinder is written in Python 3 and should run with a standard [Anaconda distribution](https://www.anaconda.com/distribution/).
 The requirements are:
 * numpy
 * matplotlib
 * SciPy